Words to explain, convince, persuade, influence, reassure…

 - What do you want to say to them? – the message is more than simply the ‘what‘, but also the ‘how‘.
 If you really understand the ‘Who‘, above, that will drive the message and inspire the voice of the writing.

 - What action would you like them to take? – the objective of the piece.
 Having ready the carefully crafted copy, you expect the reader to take some action – the objective – make contact, buy, subscribe, learn more, donate.
-There should be a call to action, either explicit or implicit.
+There must be a call to action, either explicit or implicit.

 - What impression do you want leave? – the reader of your content may not be in a position to take action right now.
 Conditions may not be right.
-So how do you want them to feel about you, the company, the product and the brand?
+So how do you want them to feel about you, your company, the product and the brand?
 Building emotional capital with readers can set the stage for future positive action and the opportunity to build advocacy.

 Although the same principles may apply to print media and online media, there are special considerations when creating content for social media or the web.